BrunoVidotto7/BrunoVidotto7/README.md

 ##  👋 Hey!
 My Name is Bruno Vidotto!

 🎓 &nbsp; Computer Engineer.<br>
-👨‍💻 &nbsp; Currently I'm a Software Developer in Technological Innovations - FITec.<br>
+👨‍💻 &nbsp; I'm a Software Developer in Technological Innovations - FITec.<br>
 💻 &nbsp; At the moment I'm working with Back-end Development and with data, pre-processing data and creating graphics using python.<br>
 🌱 I’m currently improving my Spring boot, Cloud computing and Machine learning skills.
  ### 🛠️ &nbsp; Technologies:<br>